felis/UHS30/README.md

 ### Installation
-Copy each of the directories in the libraries directory into your USER LIBARIES directories.
+Copy each of the directories in the libraries directory into your USER LIBRARIES directory.
 DO NOT copy these to your system-wide installation. (you should never do that anyway!)